 David I. Stirling, Ph.D.

-Celgene Corporation founder Dr. David Stirling was the Chief Scientific Officer and Executive Vice President, Pharmaceutical Research & Development for Celgene.
-Dr. Stirling was responsible for initiating the Thalidomide Clinical and Research Program, which led to Celgene’s first clinical product, Thalomid®.
+Dr. Stirling is currently the CDO and Co-Founder of BioTheryX, Inc. He was a Co-Founder of Celgene, and its former Chief Scientific Officer and Executive Vice President, Pharmaceutical Research & Development.
+He was responsible for initiating the Thalidomide Clinical and Research Program, which led to Celgene’s first clinical product, Thalomid®.
 Under Dr. Stirling’s leadership, the blockbuster franchise of Thalomid® derivatives (Revlimid®, Pomalyst®, Otezla®) were developed, and these have played a major role in propelling Celgene into the top-tier of public biotechnology companies worldwide.
-Prior to joining Celgene, Dr. Stirling held various scientific and management positions within the biotechnology group of Celanese Research Company (from which Celgene was spun off).
-Dr. Stirling received his ` Ph.D. in Biochemistry from the University of Warwick in England, where he studied the industrial applications of novel oxygenase enzymes.
+Prior to joining Celgene, Dr. Stirling held various scientific and management positions within the biotechnology group of Celanese Research Company, from which Celgene was spun off.
+Dr. Stirling received his Ph.D. in Biochemistry from the University of Warwick in England, where he studied the industrial applications of novel oxygenase enzymes.
 Dr. Stirling is the author of numerous publications, and holds over 30 U.S. patents.

 Kyle W.H.
 Chan, Ph.D.